Refurbished favorites for less

 Customers appreciate the cookbook's pictures, which include lots of color photos for every recipe, with one customer noting the clean layout.

-Customers appreciate the cookbook's approach to ingredients, noting that they are easy to find in grocery stores and commonly used, with most recipes containing 10 or fewer items.
+Customers appreciate that the recipes use ingredients that are easy to find in any grocery store, with most containing 10 or fewer items, and the cookbook includes a glossary for reference.

 "...a great collection of nutritious vegan recipes that are attainable to the average person.
 My wife and I can't wait for the next book!"
 Read more

-50 customers mention "Value for money"40 positive10 negative
+46 customers mention "Value for money"36 positive10 negative

-Customers find the cookbook worth the price, appreciating that the ingredients don't cost a fortune and are affordable vegan recipes.
+Customers find the cookbook economical, appreciating its use of inexpensive ingredients and affordable vegan recipes.

 Great Vegan Cookbook